-OFDM Technology, FFT, IFFT, VHDL, FPGA design..
+OFDM Technology, FFT, IFFT, VHDL, FPGA design.

-1. INTRODUCTION:
+I.INTRODUCTION:

 The telecommunications industry faces the problem of providing telephone services to rural areas, where the customer base is small, but the cost of installing a wired phone network is very high.
 One method of reducing the high infrastructure cost of a wired system is to use a fixed wireless radio network.
 The problem with this is that for rural and urban areas, large cell sizes are required to obtain sufficient coverage.
-This results in problems cased by large signal path loss and long delay times in multipath signal propagation.Currently Global System for Mobile Telecommunications (GSM) technology is being applied to fixed wireless phone systems in rural areas or Australia.
+This result in problems caused by large signal path loss and long delay times in multipath signal propagation.
+Currently Global System for Mobile Telecommunications (GSM) technology is being applied to fixed wireless phone systems in rural areas or Australia.
 However, GSM uses Time Division Multiple Access (TDMA), which has a high symbol rate leading to problems with multipath causing inter-symbol interference.
 Several techniques are under consideration for the next generation of digital phone systems, with the aim of improving cell capacity, multipath immunity, and flexibility.
 These include Code Division Multiple Access (CDMA) and Coded Orthogonal Frequency Division Multiplexing (COFDM).
 Both these techniques could be applied to providing a fixed wireless system for rural areas.
-However, each technique has different properties, making it more suited for specific applications.COFDM is currently being used in several new radio broadcast systems including the proposal for high definition digital television Digital Video Broadcasting (DVB) and Digital Audio Broadcasting (DAB).
-However little research has been done into the use of COFDM as a transmission method for mobile telecommunications systems.
+However, each technique has different properties, making it more suited for specific applications.
 With CDMA systems, all users transmit in the same frequency band using specialized codes as a basis of channelization.
+The transmitted information is spread in bandwidth by multiplying it by a wide bandwidth pseudo random sequence.
+Both the base station and the mobile station know these random codes that are used to modulate the data sent, allowing it to descramble the received signal.
+OFDM allows many users to transmit in an allocated band, by subdividing the available bandwidth into many narrow bandwidth carriers.
+Each user is allocated several carriers in which to transmit their data